 The Tax Careers Luncheon, held each February, gathers Tax LLM alumni from a variety of organizations to speak to students about various practice areas and practice settings for tax attorneys.
 Participants will have the opportunity to rotate through tables organized by practice area: Corporate Tax, International Tax, Estate Planning, Employee Benefits, and State and Local Tax.
 The Office of Career Services hosts this event every February.

-Hosted each October by the Office of Career Services and the Graduate Tax Program, this panel covers career opportunities at the Big Four accounting firms (Deloitte, E&Y, PWC, and KPMG).
+Hosted each October by the Office of Career Services and the Graduate Tax Program, the Accounting Firm Panel panel covers career opportunities at the Big Four accounting firms (Deloitte, E&Y, PWC, and KPMG).